bryborge/sinatra-starter/README.md

 1. [Git](https://git-scm.com/) - An open source distributed version control system.

-While the following isn't required to run the project, they will be useful for development purposes.
+While the following isn't required to run the project, they may be useful for development purposes.

 1. [Bundler](https://bundler.io/) - A Dependency manager for Ruby applications.
 1. [Ruby](https://www.ruby-lang.org/) - A dynamic open source programming language with a focus on simplicity and